Updated On : July 14, 2023

 Here are the sample LSAT Logical Reasoning questions with their answers:

-Question Stem: Which of the following statements, if true, would best support the claim that the increased rate of shark attacks results from more people swimming in the ocean?
+Question Stem: If true, which of the following statements would best support the claim that the increased rate of shark attacks results from more people swimming in the ocean?

 A) Seal populations have remained stable in areas where shark attacks have increased.